Published October 30th, 2018 at 6:00 AM

 But there was a constant hum to the street.

 “Twelfth Street was always known for music,” said vocalist David Basse, who is part of “12th Street Jump,” a weekly jazz, blues and comedy program broadcast by radio station KCUR-FM from the Black Dolphin Lounge in Kansas City, Missouri.

 Well-known 12th Street jazz bands included the Coon-Sanders Nighthawks Orchestra, and clubs along the strip also hosted prominent jazz artists like Count Basie and Charlie Parker.
 The hotspots included the Reno Club and the Orchid Room.

-Some accounts say that, amidst the racial tensions of the 1950s and 1960s, 12th Street stood out as a melting pot where blacks and whites mixed easily at “black and tan clubs.”
-Other recollections, however, described it more as a curated area where black bands played for mixed audiences that sat separately.
+Some accounts say that, amidst the racial tensions of the 1950s and 1960s, 12th Street stood out as a melting pot where Black and white patrons mixed easily at “black and tan clubs.”
+Other recollections, however, described it more as a curated area where Black bands played for mixed audiences that sat separately.

 Once a strip that featured “female impersonators,” 12th Street was also home to gay bars at that time.

 Over time, 12th Street lost steam along with other parts of downtown.
 As was happening elsewhere around the country in the late 1960s and early 1970s, City Hall tried to revitalize the area by tearing down old buildings through the controversial urban renewal policies established by the federal government.

 But 12th Street and downtown really didn’t bounce back until today’s renaissance, driven largely by the establishment of the Kansas City Power & Light District and the wave of people moving downtown.

 Its rebirth proves a point that one of Kansas City’s most prominent storytellers made in the mid-1970s.
 Twelfth Street might have grown outdated with time, said legendary broadcaster Walt Bodine.
 “Yet it just won’t ever really die.”